CTF-Organizers/OpenChallSpec/docs/advanced_configuration_options.rst

 Lastly, shared volumes are defined.
 A volume called ``test-volume`` is created, which is mounted at ``/shared_volume`` in both ``web`` and ``db`` containers.

+Making a deployment that looks like this is a bad idea, as support for these features is not expected to be widespread.
+Unless it's required, it's better to use as few deployment features as possible for simplicity, like using only one container, no networks, no volumes, etc. In practice, the ``deployment`` option should very rarely be used as the ``service`` option already provides enough functionality for the vast majority of challenges and should be used instead.

 .. _unlocked_by_label:

 ***********
 unlocked_by
 ***********

-Similarly to other options, ``unlocked_by`` can be either a string or a list of strings.
+Similarly to other options, unlocked_by_ can be either a string or a list of strings.
 For behaviour relating to when a challenge should be unlocked if it has multiple requirements, see all_unlocked_by_required_.
 The recommended way to specify which challenge is a requirement for this challenge is by setting the string to its challenge_id_.
 The exact title of the challenge can also be specified, however this can cause errors if the required challenge is renamed.

 ::